The goal of the Pre-Draft stage is to determine whether a majority of the PHP FIG is interested in publishing a PSR for a proposed concept.

 Interested parties may discuss a possible proposal, including possible implementations, by whatever means they feel is appropriate.
 That includes informal discussion on official FIG discussion mediums of whether or not the idea has merit and is within the scope of the PHP FIG's goals.

-Once those parties have determined to move forward, they must form a Working Group.
-A Working Group consists of, at minimum:
+Once those parties have determined to move forward, they must form a Full Working Group.

 The proposal is not required to be fully developed at this point, although that is permitted.
 At minimum, it must include a statement of the problem to be solved and basic information on the general approach to be taken.
 Further revision and expansion is expected during the Draft Phase.